Europe’s economic potential in the shift to electric vehicles

 Executive summary

 The automotive industry has been a stronghold of the European economy for decades but is now facing disruption from electric mobility.
 In 2023, the industry contributed $1.9 trillion in gross value added (GVA), with technology and car exports creating $620 billion in value.
 Electric mobility could add $240 billion to $300 billion in GVA in after-sales support and services by 2035.
 But based on current trends, European production value added could drop by $400 billion over the next decade.
-This assumes that European OEMs’ global market share falls to 45 percent, from 60 percent, and that the value added from European OEMs’ internal combustion engine (ICE) vehicle production is 85 to 90 percent, 50 to 60 percent for battery electric vehicles (BEVs) produced in Europe by non-European OEMs, and 15 to 20 percent for imported BEVs.
+This assumes that European OEMs’ domestic market share falls to 45 percent, from 60 percent, and that the value added from European OEMs’ internal combustion engine (ICE) vehicle production is 85 to 90 percent, 50 to 60 percent for battery electric vehicles (BEVs) produced in Europe by non-European OEMs, and 15 to 20 percent for imported BEVs.
 Yet in turn, Europe and European OEMs could still reap the full benefits of the BEV disruption and even slightly increase current GVA from production, provided automotive companies pursue innovative strategies and participate in growing global markets, strengthen industry collaboration, and implement effective policies.

 Europe has long been a pivotal force in the global automotive industry, renowned for being the birthplace of the automobile and subsequent innovations.
 European OEMs have consistently set the standard for designing and engineering safe and fuel-efficient vehicles; advanced vehicle safety features have helped to make European roads some of the safest in the world, while the region has historically also been a forerunner in fuel economy standards.
 In addition to positioning European auto brands as technology leaders, European OEMs’ efforts have cultivated deep loyalty among global consumers.